OF FUSION SUCCESS

 DRIVING BONE ONGROWTH

-NanoHive’s highly specific, sub-micron sized features are shown to interact with cells on a molecular level, kickstarting a biological cascade that supports adhesion of osteoblasts and drive bone attachment and formation.
+NanoHive’s highly specific, sub-micron sized features on the spine implants’ surface are shown to interact with cells on a molecular level, kickstarting a biological cascade that supports adhesion of osteoblasts and drive bone attachment and formation.

 - Complex sub-micron surface increases osteoblast proliferation [6,8]